profjsb/deepCR/README.md

 ### Limitations and Caveats

-In the current release, the included models have been trained and tested only on Hubble Space Telescope (HST) ACS/WFC images in the F606W filter.
-They may work well on nearby ACS/WFC filters, though users should exert caution.
+The currently included models are trained and benchmarked on HST ACS/WFC images in the F606W filter.

-The ACS/WFC models are not expected to work optimally on other HST detectors, though we'd be interested to know if you find additional use cases for them.
+Visual inspection shows that these models also work well on filters from F435W to F814W.
+However, users should use a higher threshold (e.g. 0.9) for short wavelength filters to minimize false detections, if any.

 ### Contributing